mesibo/messenger-javascript/README.md

 To synchronize contacts set `isContactSync = true`

-For best experience using the messenger app, make sure you have some contacts who are using Mesibo Messenger.
+For the best experience using the messenger app, make sure you have some contacts who are using Mesibo Messenger.
 These contacts will be displayed as a list of available users to whom you can send messages or make calls.
-Optionally, you can also manually provide a list of phone-numbers of contacts who are using mesibo in `MESIBO_LOCAL_CONTACTS` or by clicking on the `Add Contact` button.
+Optionally, you can also manually provide a list of phone numbers of contacts who are using mesibo in `MESIBO_LOCAL_CONTACTS` or by clicking on the `Add Contact` button.

 You can provide a list of local contacts that will be loaded as a list of available users.
 Set local contacts as follows in `config.js`
 ```